FormidableLabs/spectacle/README.md

 The second way to get started is by using the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).

 Both of these ways will give you everything you'll need to get started, including a sample presentation in the `presentation` folder.
-You can change the props and tags as needed for your presentation or delete everying in `presentation/index.js` to start from scratch.
+You can change the props and tags as needed for your presentation or delete everything in `presentation/index.js` to start from scratch.
 From here you can go to [Development](#development) to get started.

 The third way to get started is by running `npm install spectacle` in your terminal and writing your own build configurations.
 We also provide full UMD builds (with a `Spectacle` global variable) of the library at `dist/spectacle.js` and `dist/spectacle.min.js` for more general use cases.
 You could, for example, include the library via a script tag with: `https://unpkg.com/spectacle@VERSION/dist/spectacle.min.js`.